The four kinds of software architecture diagramming tools

 • If you want version-controlled architecture documentation, use diagram-as-code.

-• If you need always up-to-date system visualizations, use auto-documentation tools.
+• If you need immediate system visibility, use auto-documentation tools.

 As software systems become increasingly complex and dynamic, the shift towards automated and real-time architecture documentation is inevitable.